yingxiangyang/MobilityModelTutorial/README.md

 The output include stay duration (DT), daily location number (DN), estimated parameter values for each individual, and real&simulated trajectory of each person.

-##Step 5 Estimation of the slopt alpha in rank selection probability
+##Step 5 Estimation of the slope alpha in rank selection probability

 g++ -O3 RankProbability.cpp -o RankProbability